at3560k/cmsplugin_urlproxy/README.md

 To Use:

 1. Have Squid running locally
-2. Add app.plugins.squidutils to INSTALLED_APPS
+2. Add cmsplugin_urlproxy  to INSTALLED_APPS

+Alternately: Have a Django cache configured via core application settings.
+This will use a URI namespace in the cache.
+Mangling prefix key is available in variable PROXY_CACHE_PREFIX